nobukihiramine/LiveStreamingUsingFlaskOpenCV/README.md

-# Live Streaming Using Flask, OpenCV
+# Live streaming using Flask, OpenCV
-Live Streaming using Flask, OpenCV
+Live streaming using Flask, OpenCV